 From the start of their time with us, all children bring home books to share with parents and other family members or friends.
 Parents are encouraged to contribute to the home-school reading record.
-Children are also encouraged to bring in any artifacts or information they may be able to gather at home in relation to current topics or areas of study.
-Homework is set on a regular weekly basis via the Tapestry APP in Early Years and SeeSaw in KS1 and KS2.
-Our homework policy can be found on the school website.
+Children are also encouraged to bring in any artifacts or information they may be able to gather at home in relation to current 'topics' or areas of study.
+Homework is set on a regular weekly basis and the homework policy can be found on the school website.